connorethanjay/NET-499-CCNP-ENCOR-Preparatory-Study/README.md

 ## Plan - to be approved by Champlain College Faculty:

-### NET-498 CCNP ENCOR Capstone Study

-The student will study for the highly regarded professional-level Cisco 350-401 ENCOR exam, a core requirement to become CCNP Enterprise certified.
-The course shall culminate with the ENCOR exam.

-### NET-499 CCNP ENARSI Capstone Study
+### NET-499 CCNP ENCOR Preparatory Study Proposal (Fall 2025)

-The student will study for the highly regarded professional-level Cisco 300-410 ENARSI concentration exam, covering advanced routing technologies and services.
-The course shall culminate with the ENARSI concentration exam.
+NET-499 is a self-directed course designed to prepare the student to take the Cisco 350-401 ENCOR exam and begin the process of preparing for the Cisco 300-410 ENARSI exam.
+The student will utilize their existing lab environment and purchase professional training resources to learn enterprise networking concepts through self-directed study with weekly faculty consultations.
+The course develops both technical expertise and essential professional skills for becoming a high-achiever including time management, self-accountability, and confident public speaking in an evolving industry.